Yediyurappa asks Kerala CM to stop changing Kannada names into Malayalam | Education

 ''I sincerely request you to halt the process in the name of linguistic harmony and cultural co-existence.
 Kasaragod, although a part of Kerala, has had a seamless affinity with Karnataka for decades, and people in the area have always been accommodative of each other's linguistic heritage.
 It would be wonderful to continue the tradition,'' Kumaraswamy wrote in his letter.

-The Kerala government, however, it was mulling to change names of certain places in Kasaragod district.
+The Kerala government, however, denied it was mulling to change names of certain places in Kasaragod district.

 Minister for Local Self-government M V Govindan Master's office denied the reports and said the ruling LDF government has not taken any step to change the names of any place in Kasaragod district.